andreyhnzzz/eco_simulator/GMAIL_OAUTH_SETUP.md

 ### "Credentials file not found" Error

 - Make sure you downloaded credentials.json from Google Cloud Console
+- **Option 1**: Place it in `src/main/resources/oauth/credentials.json`
-- Verify the file path is correct in the settings
+- **Option 2**: Browse to select the file from any location in the settings
 - Check that the file is named exactly `credentials.json`
+- Verify the file is not in `.gitignore` excluded directories

 ### "Access blocked" or "This app isn't verified" Error